xbmc/kodi-tv/src/content/article/latest-status-on-forum-et-al/index.md

 **Known issues**

 * Fixed: We identified a login bug in the forum software which we've fixed and are reporting to the authors.
 The resolution may require some users to reset their passwords again.
-* Fixed: There was an intial problem with registration of new accounts on the forum after we re-enabled registrations.
+* Fixed: There was an initial problem with registration of new accounts on the forum after we re-enabled registrations.
 This has now been resolved.
-* Open: MyAlerts/Pings are not currently available because there's no supported plugin that provides this functionality.
-We are looking to see if there are alternatives.
+* Open: MyAlerts/Pings were not available because there's no supported plugin to provide this functionality.
+We believe that we've found a fix, though, so will let you know soon.
 * Open: Some users are having issues with unexpected logouts.
 Monitoring to understand.
 * No further action: We do not have, nor do we plan on implementing, Tapatalk integration.